The Most Powerful Glamorous Scent Ever – Spice Bazaar in Istanbul

 History of Spice Market

 Having served as a coastal city extending from the Balkans and Europe to the North Mediterranean and Arabian Peninsula, Istanbul was on a transit trading route.
-Products like silk fabrics, spices, gemstones, woven goods and carpets coming from East and the Arabian Peninsula would be gathered in Istanbul on their way to Europe.
+Products like silk fabrics, spices, gemstones, woven goods, and carpets coming from the East and the Arabian Peninsula would be gathered in Istanbul on their way to Europe.
+As an Ottoman classical-style complex, the Spice Bazaar, built within the Yeni Camii Complex, is a combination of two bazaars with the feature of being the Double Bazaar.
+The Spice Bazaar covers an area of 6000 m², giving the plan “L”.

-Through the orders of Safiye Sultan, who was the wife of Sultan Murad lll and the mother of Sultan Mehmed lll, the construction of the New mosque first construction began in 1597.
+Through the orders of Safiye Sultan, who was the wife of Sultan Murad III and the mother of Sultan Mehmed III, the construction of the New mosque first construction began in 1597.
 The original architect Davut Ağa, who was an apprentice to the great architect Sinan started the construction and then was replaced by Dalgıç Ahmed Ağa.

 Also, the first coffeehouse was opened in this area.
 When the construction of Spice Bazaar was completed in 1664, this part of Istanbul was already populated with hundreds of coffeehouses.
-It is also worthy to note that besides spice, coffee was one of the major items of trade as well at that time.
+It is also worth noting that besides spice, coffee was one of the major items of trade as well at that time.

 During Byzantine Times